kindly-ai/kindly-starterkit-js/README.md

 :tada: Congratulations!
 You've integrated your first chatbot! :sparkles:

 Now for the fun part.
-[Find an API to integrate](https://github.com/abhishekbanthia/Public-APIs)! :runner:
+Come up with an integration idea.
+[Check out this list](https://github.com/abhishekbanthia/Public-APIs) for tips! :runner:

 :bulb: Once you've found the perfect idea for a bot integration, you can clone the source code from your newly created Heroku app by running the following command:

 `heroku git:clone -a myapp`

 This will create a local directory `myapp` that you can use for further development and testing, as well as add a git remote named `heroku` that you can use to push updates to the live Heroku app.

 ## Getting started with local development